István Tisza: Council of Joint Ministers meeting

 Kaiser Wilhelm II supported the war, promised to neutralize a Romanian attack, and put pressure on Sofia.
 After this, Tisza still sought a peaceful solution, but most of all he wanted to wait for the result of the official investigation into the assassination.
 The only proposal of Tisza, which was accepted, was that the Monarchy should not annihilate Serbia completely in order to avoid Russian support for Serbia.
 The council finally addressed an ultimatum to the Serbian government and immediately commenced mobilisation of troops.
+It took the week of 7–14 July to persuade Tisza to support war.